-A Player banished pursuant to Stage Three of the Intervention Program may not participate with his Club in any way except to see his Treating Clinician for treatment purposes on Club property, but he must vacate the premises immediately following termination of the treatment session with the Treating Clinician.
-In addition, the Club's

-Director of Player Engagement may have bi-weekly telephone contact with any banished Player as appropriate.
+A Player banished pursuant to the Policy may not participate with his Club in any way except to see his Treating Clinician for treatment purposes on Club property, but he must vacate the premises immediately following termination of the treatment session with the Treating Clinician.
+In addition, the Club's Director of Player Engagement may have weekly telephone contact with any banished Player as appropriate.